 Cancilla had been serving as Dean, Business and Informatics, at American Sentinel University, an all-online college in Colorado, since June 2011.
 He previously served as Director, Scientific Technical Services at Western Washington University in Bellingham.
 There, he led the development of WWU’s Integrated Laboratory Network, a system allowing remote access to advanced scientific instrumentation for teaching and research activities.
 He also served as a tenured faculty member in the department of environmental science at WWU, teaching environmental chemistry and toxicology.

 Molly Mead, Ph.D., has been an Instructional Designer for UMKC since March 2011.
-Molly has Quality Matters certification and is currently working on her Sloan-C Certificate.
-Prior to that time, Molly worked for the UMKC School of Education and the Missouri Department of Elementary and Secondary Education for over 20 years in a variety of roles related to the educational use of technology.
-Molly served in the role the Technology Coordinator in the Technology Learning Lab for 11 years.
-The focus of the position was to work with faculty and students on both hardware and software integration, using tools such as electronic whiteboards, student response systems, learning management systems and social media applications.
+Molly has Quality Matters and Online Learning Consortium certification in online teaching and learning.
+Prior to that, Molly worked for the UMKC School of Education and the Missouri Department of Elementary and Secondary Education for over 20 years in a variety of roles related to the educational use of technology.
+Molly has researched and provided instruction in the use of tools such as electronic whiteboards, student response systems, learning management systems and social media applications.
+Molly teaches several online graduate courses for the School of Education related to the selection, use and assessment of educational technology.
+Molly is also the co-founder and past President of the Kansas City Metropolitan Area Educational Technology Network, serving over 32 school districts, universities and other organizations.

 David has been with UMKC since July 2012.
 His research interest is includes gamification and emotion/motivation in eLearning.
 He is doing his Ph.D. at the University of Missouri in Information Science and Learning Technologies where he will focus on assessments and gaming in his dissertation.
 His publications focus on identity issues, media, and higher education.
 His latest publication examines how racial stereotypes are cultivated from chronic video game exposure and what that means for offline attitudes toward certain racial minority groups.